 The postcard was written in Spanish, and Tita Lud opened it with 'Dearest Nanay', or 'Querida Nanay' in the original Spanish text.

 And even if you don't read Spanish, you'd be able to feel Tita Lud's words for her mother, telling her, among other words, that God willing, she, along with her sisters, would return home safely.

 She also wrote, "Recuerdos á todos, y á tu, besos y abrazos de tus hijas, Tinay, Salud, Luz y Inday."

 "Regards to everyone, and to you, kisses and embraces from your daughters, Tinay, Salud, Luz and Inday."

 Yes, that's what we all yearn.
-Even how far we are from family, we all want to return home and into the embracing arms of a mother.
+Even how far we are from family, we all want to return home - into the embracing arms of our mother.